L4Re/libblock-device/README.md

-# L4Re block device library
+# L4Re Block Device Library

 libblock-device is a library used by block device servers.
 It takes care of processing requests from L4virtio block clients, queuing them and